OctoConsulting/keip/operator/examples/certmanager-addon/README.md

 ```

 *_Note_*: Cert Manager takes a few seconds to create the certificate and keystore secret.
 The testroute pod will not
-start until the `keystore.jks` secret is available to mount.
+start until the `keystore.p12` secret is available to mount.

 Describe the `Certificate`: